-For competition entrants not based at Warwick, we will upload a webcast after each workshop which you can watch here.
-We are currently working on editing/polishing the video from the second workshop and this will be available shortly - thanks for your patience!
+For competition entrants not based at Warwick, we have uploaded a webcast of each workshop which you can watch here.

 Who is the Audience? [and other perils of musical translation for the stage!]

 Friday 25 January 2019, 3-5pm in PS1.28

 In this workshop on song and translation, Benjamin Hamilton, award-winning translator of opera with translations for Warwick Arts Centre, London’s Hackney Empire and Hampstead Garden Opera, will introduce his approach to translating song for the stage.
 This focuses on one simple question: who is the audience?

 Translation is the process of translating words or text from one language into another.
 Or is it?

 When we watch a play, see an opera or sing a song which originated in another language, is it enough to merely capture an understanding of only the words of the original?
 Is it possible, vital or even relevant to do this?
 Is it the essence of those words, the ideas contained in them for the source culture or the intended impact on the (original) audience that is important?

 How can you best capture the life-experience (limitations?) of a nineteenth century German audience for a translation of "Die Fledermaus" set in multicultural twenty-first century Hackney, London?